What percent of jobs in Colorado are held by immigrants?

 of employed workers were immigrants

-While immigrants hold 11.5% of jobs, they make up 11.1% of the total working-age population in the state.
-This indicates they are employed at a slightly higher rate than expected.
+While immigrants hold 11.7% of jobs, they make up 11.2% of the total working-age population in Colorado.
+This indicates a higher employment rate than expected.
 The working-age population includes everyone aged 16 and above.

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.